-There is a large range (4–52%) in the cumulative incidence of inhibitors in patients with haemophilia.1 Inhibitors develop in 20–30% of patients with severe HA and 5–10% of patients with mild or moderate HA.1 However, the reported prevalence of inhibitors is between 5–7%.1 This variation between prevalence and incidence of inhibitors is likely related to the occurrence of transient inhibitors or successful inhibitor eradication with immune tolerance induction therapy.1 There is a lower incidence of inhibitors in patients with HB than for HA (1.5–3%),2 however there is a higher risk of anaphylactic reactions for patients with HB at the time of inhibitor development.3,4
+Inhibitors develop in 20–30% of patients with severe HA and 5–10% of patients with mild or moderate HA.1 However, the reported prevalence of inhibitors differs from the incidence.2 This is most likely related to the occurrence of transient inhibitors or successful eradication using immune tolerance induction therapy.2 There is a lower risk of inhibitors in patients with HB (1–5%)1 than for HA, however there is a higher risk of anaphylactic reactions for patients with HB at the time of inhibitor development.3,4

 Patients with a severe FVIII or FIX deficiency (FVIII or FIX levels <0.01 IU/mL) are most likely to develop an inhibitor due to previous non-exposure to the endogenous protein.3 Other potential risk factors for inhibitor development have also been identified.5 Patient-related risk factors include severity of haemophilia, family history of inhibitor development, presence of immune-response gene polymorphisms, specific F8 or F9 gene mutations and ethnicity.5 The risk of inhibitor development is significantly higher for siblings and in families with a previous history of inhibitors.6 Gene mutation studies have identified large deletions, missense, nonsense, frameshift and splice mutations in F8 and F9 that are associated with the development of inhibitors.7,8 Patients of Hispanic or African descent are more likely to develop inhibitors, possibly due to the presence of immune haplotypes in this population that differ from the haplotypes corresponding to proteins currently included in recombinant FVIII products.9,10